Cairngorms to Cuillins; mountain to ocean: experience the beating heart of Highlands

-The mountain bike tour Highland Odyssey caters for a wide age range; typically between 30- and 55-years-old, but age is simply a state of mind, as they say, and we welcome anyone over the age of 18!
+The mountain bike tour Highland Odyssey caters for a wide age range; typically between 30- and 55-years-old.
 As long as you have a good level of physical fitness and excellent bike handling skills you will enjoy this mountain bike tour no matter what your age.

 - Q. What style of mountain bike tour is it?

 The mountain bike tour Highland Odyssey is a guided mountain bike vacation, ideal for intermediate+ mountain bikers.
 You’ll ride our guides’ favourite trails, which are technically challenging, in some of the most remote and dramatic scenery in Scotland.